 Integrated System Plan

-AEMO is preparing an inaugural Integrated System Plan (ISP) for the NEM.
+AEMO has prepared an inaugural Integrated System Plan (ISP) for the NEM.
 The ISP was recommended by the Independent Review into the Future Security of the National Electricity Market (Finkel Review).

 As the ISP’s purpose and scope encompass those which would normally be covered in AEMO’s National Transmission Network Development Plan (NTNDP), the Australian Energy Regulator (AER) has permitted AEMO to defer the release of the 2017 NTNDP and integrate it into the ISP.